loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 Here's how to get a PostgreSQL database up and running for your Django project:

 1.  **Add a PostgreSQL service:** In your Coolify project, click to add a new resource, but this time select "PostgreSQL" from the list of services.
 Coolify pre-fills sensible defaults, which will create a `postgres` user with a secure, random password, and an initial `postgres` database.
-Before you do anything else, find the **"Postgres URL (internal)”** and copy it.
+Before you do anything else, find the **"Postgres URL (internal)"** and copy it.
 You'll need this in a moment.

 2.  **Create a dedicated database:** While you could use the default `postgres` database, it's good practice to create a separate one for each application.